qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Let us see how the new menus can be used for various vector layers.

+.. _labeling_point_layers:

 **Labeling point layers**

-Start QGIS and load a vector point, line or polygon layer.
+Start QGIS and load a vector point layer.
+Activate the layer in the legend and click on the
-Activate the layer in the legend and click on the |mActionLabeling| :sup:`Layer Labeling Options` icon in the QGIS toolbar menu.
+|mActionLabeling| :sup:`Layer Labeling Options` icon in the QGIS toolbar menu.

 First step is to activate the |checkbox| :guilabel:`Label this layer with` checkbox and select an attribute column to use for labeling.
 Click |mActionmIconExpressionEditorOpen| if you want to define labels based on expressions.